gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

 # Over the past 12 days of OpenAI Christmas and Google releases...

-Over the past 12 days of OpenAI Christmas and Google releases there have been a couple huge models released lately that make end-user ease of higher level concepts easier than they were even last week.
+...there have been a couple huge models released lately that make end-user ease of higher level concepts easier than they were even last week.
 A good opportunity to test this was using a few other projects I've been wanting to pull together.
 Here's the high level as summarized by Gemini 2.0 Flash:

 ---